idelfonsog2/idelfonsog2.github.io/README.md

 - Hardware programming using Arduino boards

 Additionally, students are encourage to:
-- Creativity
+- Expose creativity
-- Working with other
+- Working with other classmates
 - Showcase their achievements
+- Ask questions

 ***